biancavillamor/calculator-react/README.md

 # Calculator App

-This is a project to create a functional calculatr app using React.
+This is a project to create a functional calculator app using React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).